Ebola-hit states plead for more help, WHO rebuked for slow response

 THREAT OF HUNGER

-"If we don't stabilize Liberia, we will never stabilize the region.
+"If we don't stabilise Liberia, we will never stabilise the region.
 Over the next six months we should get the upper hand on the epidemic; this is my gut feeling," MSF's Liu said.

 Brown said his country had "pockets all around the place reporting infection", including the border farming county of Lofa, where a drop in agriculture output because of the outbreak and quarantine measures had created a threat of food shortages.